🖥️

 cat etc/os-release

-Sudo issues
+sudo issues

 When using aws a lot of times its annoying to type sudo for all commands. instead it is much simpler to just grant super user privileges to the ubuntu user only.